dinuta/estuary-agent-java/README.md

 Place the platform-specific binary under the same folder from where the service started.
 The exec must have its name as **runcmd**.
 E.g runcmd.exe (Windows) / runcmd (Linux)

+Compile this exec from the repository [runcmd](https://github.com/estuaryoss/runcmd)

+## Commands in memory and process control

+Sometimes you want to send a command which will not exit and no response from the Agent will be received.
+In this case you can timeout on the clinet side, do your work on the client side, and then force Agent to kill the command process that hangs.
+The endpoints are:

+- /command POST -> execute your blocking command
+- /commands GET -> get all commands that are curently active on the Agent
+- /commands DELETE -> stop all the processes associated with all commands.

 ## Eureka client registration

 Set the following env vars: